Everything these days looks "cloudy" for IT.

 10 Cloud Storage Services for Business

-Here are the top 10 cloud storage providers small and medium-sized businesses should consider:
+Here are 10 cloud storage providers small and medium-size businesses may want to consider.

 Offers a variety of tiers, including a 12-month free usage tier for new users of its S3 (Simple Storage Service) up to 5GB, and EBS (Elastic Block Storage) up to 30 GB.
 The breadth of options is largely why Amazon Web Services is considered a leading public cloud provider.

-Business plan: $15 a month for a minimum five users.
-Enterprise plan is $35 a month per user, with unlimited storage.
+Business plan: $15 a month for a minimum of five users.
+The Enterprise plan is $35 a month per user, with unlimited storage.

-$15 per user, per month, with a minimum of five users; unlimited storage.
+Plans start $12.50 per user, per month, with a minimum of three users and 5TB of storage space.

-Bundled with various apps in addition to 30BG of online storage per user, the basic plan is $50 per user per year.
+Bundled with various apps, in addition to 30GB of online storage per user, the basic plan is $50 per user, per year.
 The unlimited storage plan is $120 per user.

-Business plan starts at $29.95 a year per user for unlimited storage; there's a $60 discount if you sign up for the $299 a year plan.
+Business plans start at $29.95 per year, per user for unlimited storage; there's a $60 discount if you sign up for the $299 annual plan.

-Pricing: Ranges from $300 for 1 TB to $2,250 for 10TB per year, with customized plans available.
-One interesting feature is Cold Storage, for inexpensive archiving of rarely accessed information.
+Pricing for Zoolz ranges from $15 a month for 100GB to $75 a month for 5TB.
+One interesting feature is Cold Storage for inexpensive archiving of rarely accessed information.